Why men need it for fertility and testicular function

 What is FSH and what does it do in the male body?

-- Promotes the maturation of immature sperm
+- promotes the maturation of immature sperm

 - stabilizes the local testicular environment